BIKRAM YOGA TIMELINE

 Bikram Choudhury strongly professes a belief in the healing power of Hatha Yoga based on his personal experience.
 He claims that, when his knee was injured and doctors told him it was beyond repair, yoga is what returned him to full health.
 He states that it was this experience that inspired him to begin teaching and to create a powerful sequence of asanas and pranayamas that he has dubbed Bikram Yoga.
 This sequence is so powerful, Choudhury says, that it can produce miracles.
 Many yogis and yoginis who faced apparently insurmountable physical ailments, from crippling car accidents to severe physical impairments, report making full and astounding recoveries.
 They credit their recoveries to the practice of Bikram Yoga.

 Every session of Bikram Yoga features two breathing methods (pranayama) and twenty six poses (asanas) that are derived from eighty four classical yoga poses and are always performed in the same order.
-When students walks into the studio with their towels and wash cloths in hand, they are immediately struck by a heat wave, as the studios are kept at temperatures ranging from 90 to 105 degrees Farenheit.
+[Image at right] When students walks into the studio with their towels and wash cloths in hand, they are immediately struck by a heat wave, as the studios are kept at temperatures ranging from 90 to 105 degrees Farenheit.
 Choudhury believes that this allows the muscles to heat up more quickly, which, in turn, will assist his students in their poses.

 Choudhury and all of his instructors teach their classes the same way, from the front of the room with a microphone, instead of on the floor demonstrating the poses.
 Choudhury believes that if a student if really listening, then he or she should be able to correctly do the pose as instructed.
 If the student is not doing the pose correctly, the instructor will tell them what to change and how, but only rarely will the instructor physically correct the pose.

 Class begins with the first of two breathing exercises, called Pranayama.
 In this first Pranayama, the students will stand while moving their arms in time with their breathing to completely fill and empty the lungs.
-This is followed by twelv standing poses which are common in most Hatha disciplines of yoga.
+This is followed by twelve standing poses that are common in most Hatha disciplines of yoga.
 It begins with Half Moon Pose, which involves standing with arms stretched overhead and palms pressed together while bending in all directions.
 This stretches the abdomen and the back while increasing flexibility.
 This stretch and Standing bow are the only ones in this set with back bends; all of the others are either forward bends or balancing poses.
 The balancing poses, such as Eagle Pose, are extremely physically demanding, and most beginners find themselves teetering within seconds.
 However, Bikram asserts that these poses can be invaluable, as they build focus and concentration.

 After the standing poses are completed, the students move into Corpse Pose, or Savasana, which is a brief, but necessary, respite for the students tense muscles.
 Next comes a quick straight-legged sit-up and a forward bend before moving into the next pose.
 This sequence of Savasana, sit-up and forward bend is inserted between each of the next several poses.
 First comes a series of backbends, Cobra Pose, Half Locust, Full Locust and Bow Pose.
 Next is a forward bend, Half Tortoise pose, backbend, Camel Pose and finally a kneeling Pranayama.
 This pranayama marks the end of the series, as the body empties and fills with clean, healthy air.